• Yorkshire: 01423 520 052 | North East: 0191 232 8391 | Livingston: 01506 303 031 | London: 020 3011 5252

 These types of pensions your retirement income is based on your salary and the length of time you worked for your employer(s).
 Rather than showing a ‘fund value’, your annual statement shows the pension you are on track to receive at retirement.

-Lifetime Allowance if your pensions is already paying out
+Lifetime Allowance if your pension is already paying out

 If you have started taking an income from a DC pension since the LTA was introduced on 6 April 2006, you should have been assessed already.
-Your pension provider or financial adviser will be able to confirm the figure that was calculated.
+Your pension provider or Financial Advisor will be able to confirm the figure that was calculated.

 If you were already in receipt of a pension before 6 April 2006 and have continued to save into other pensions since then, where no subsequent lifetime allowance tests have been triggered, different rules apply:

-This is a complex area and we would encourage you to discuss this with a Financial Adviser.
+This is a complex area and we would encourage you to discuss this with a Financial Advisor.

 It’s your responsibility to check your LTA limit